jeremy-rifkin/cpptrace/README.md

 **Demangling**

 Lastly, depending on other back-ends used a demangler back-end may be needed.
-A demangler back-end is not needed when doing full traces with libbacktrace, getting symbols with addr2line, or getting symbols with dbghelp.

 | Library  | CMake config                     | Platforms           | Info                                                                               |
 | -------- | -------------------------------- | ------------------- | ---------------------------------------------------------------------------------- |
 | cxxabi.h | `CPPTRACE_DEMANGLE_WITH_CXXABI`  | Linux, macos, mingw | Should be available everywhere other than [msvc](https://godbolt.org/z/93ca9rcdz). |
 | N/A      | `CPPTRACE_DEMANGLE_WITH_NOTHING` | all                 | Don't attempt to do anything beyond what the symbol resolution back-end does.      |

-**Full tracing**

-Libbacktrace can generate a full stack trace itself, both unwinding and resolving symbols.
-This can be chosen with `CPPTRACE_FULL_TRACE_WITH_LIBBACKTRACE`.
-The auto config attempts to use this if it is available.
-Full tracing with libbacktrace ignores `CPPTRACE_HARD_MAX_FRAMES`.

-`<stacktrace>` can of course also generate a full trace, if you're using >=C++23 and your compiler supports it.
-This is controlled by `CPPTRACE_FULL_TRACE_WITH_STACKTRACE`. `CPPTRACE_HARD_MAX_FRAMES` is ignored.

 **More?**